SAP-archive/cloud-marketing-visitor-registration/README.md

 ## Support

 The sample app is provided "as-is", no support is guaranteed.
-For more information, see the SCN blog "TODO!!!!!!!!!!!!!!"(), where you can use the comment function to ask questions and provide feedback.
+For more information, see the SCN blog [Custom App to Capture Trade Fair Contacts – Extending SAP Marketing Cloud](https://blogs.sap.com/?p=770870), where you can use the comment function to ask questions and provide feedback.

 ## License